datahaus/datahaus.construction/phases/README.md

 ## Downstairs Kitchen

 - Downstairs kitchen, counters and cabinets
-- Mass timber framework surrounding patio (optional)

-The old bathroom will be converted to a pantry after the cashout so we appraise higher.
+- The old bathroom will be converted to a pantry

-Adding the 4' basement stairway will occur after the adjacent basement wall is added so we have structural support while dirt is removed.

 ||||
 |---|---|---|